Lumaeris/bazzite-opengamepadui/README.md

 * [x] Somehow add a screen keyboard?
 * * Apparently after selecting the “Steam Deck” controller, it realized it needed to bring up the keyboard.
 It's not perfect, but it's something at least.
 * [ ] Open the Steam minified UI when opening any Steam game
-* [ ] Add a way to automate installing the latest RPMs
+* [x] Add a way to automate installing the latest RPMs
+* [ ] Add an ujust script to turn off OGUI in favor of Steam Gaming Mode

 ## Installation